-You will be happy to know that Taiwan offers plenty of outdoor activities to keep you busy and the heart pumping.
+You will be happy to know that Taiwan offers plenty of sports and outdoor activities to keep you busy and the heart pumping.
 The downside is that not everything is as convenient as you might be used to, but not to worry!
 Making your life easier was why we decided to make this guide.

-The Taiwanese are avid sports fans and have a particular love for baseball.
+In Taiwan, people are avid sports fans and have a particular love for baseball.
 Wang Jianming (a pitcher for the New York Yankees) is practically a national hero.
 If he is the starting pitcher don’t be surprised if your boss arrives late to work.
 It is also a safe bet to assume that a Yankee game is being broadcast everyday of the year, 24 hours a day.
 Their devotion to this team is borderline unhealthy.
 Taiwan also has its own major league baseball teams, which can be fun to watch and a good cultural experience.

 Baseball players will find plenty of opportunities to get out and hit a ball.
 Every city will have at least one large amateur league for you to form to team in.
 Some of the larger English schools (Shane for example) will sponsor a foreign teacher team, as well as some of the popular ex-pat bars.
 Reach To Teach will also sponsor our own team from season to season depending on the level of interest.

 You do not need to bring your own gear to Taiwan.
 Mitts, balls, and bats can all be easily found here and for quite cheap.
 Save the luggage space for something else.